HyperSane/ARG/README.md

 ## Join the Journey

-Whether you're here for the **puzzles**, the **philosophy**, or the community, AARPG is an evolving game with many layers to uncover.
+Whether you're here for the **puzzles**, the **philosophy**, or the community, ARG is an evolving game with many layers to uncover.
 Keep up with live updates, explore the color-coded symbolism, and connect with a growing community of players who share your passion for knowledge and strategy.

 ---